FTC: Affiliate Disclosure: All links pay commission

-This is a detailed review of Lumen, which is a handheld electronic device that acts as a metabolism tracker to analyse the carbon dioxide in your breath & measure exactly how you are burning fats/carbs in your body.
-This information is highly useful to dieters, bio-hackers and athletes alike.
-It’s a fairly expensive product, although my special reader-discount code (coupon code is THE5KRUNNER30 at this link) will add to all current deals that Lumen offers, usually meaning you get at least $100 off the list price.
+This is a detailed review of Lumen, which is a handheld electronic device that acts as a metabolism tracker to analyse the carbon dioxide in your breath & measure exactly how and if you are burning fat in your body.
+This information is pivotal to anyone on a diet, to bio-hackers and athletes alike.
+It’s a fairly expensive product, although my special reader-discount code (coupon code is THE5KRUNNER30 at this link) will add to all current deals that Lumen offers, usually meaning you get well over $100 off the list price.